 2) Start a garden with your kids for celebrating Earth Day everyday

 Teach your kids where food comes from, and encourage them to get hands-on by digging in the dirt, planting seeds, and creating backyard garden spaces for growing and grooming their own food.
 Healthy Family Expo shares a great list of easy tips for gardening with kids, to help you get started.

 3) Go on an adventure through active outdoor play

 Help your kids to connect with nature through play!
 PK Beans (formerly Peekaboo Beans) has rebranded, and with the new name and look, they have introduced the PK Beans Explorers’ Club – a monthly subscription adventure box that incorporates active play with reading, imagination, ingenuity, and a little digital integration too.

 4) Build your own beehive for Earth Day

 If you really want to commit to helping the planet, why not support the pollinators by learning how to build your own backyard beehive!
 The Honeybee Conservancy offers step-by-step tips on how to build your own beehive, a hands-on project that will take approx. 1-2 hours to complete.
 If you’d prefer to purchase a beginner’s beehive building kit, Urban Bee Supplies has some great options to help you get started.

 There’s no better time than now to teach our children about waste and the natural ways that we can speed up decomposition.
-Check out this great guide on how compositing can help our planet, and how you can build your own backyard compost to use and maintain as a family.
+Check out this great guide on how compositing can help our planet, and how you can build your own backyard compost to use and maintain as a family to celebrate Earth Day.